WebAssembly/gc/proposals/gc/MVP.md

 * An RTT value r1 is a *subtype* of another RTT value r2 iff they represent static types that are in a respective subtype relation.

 Note: RTT values correspond to type descriptors or "shape" objects as they exist in various engines.
 RTT equality can be implemented as a single pointer test by memoising RTT values.
-More interestingly, runtime casts along the hierachy encoded in these values can be implemented in an engine efficiently by using well-known techniques such as including a vector of its (direct and indirect) super-RTTs in each RTT value (with itself as the last entry).
+More interestingly, runtime casts along the hierarchy encoded in these values can be implemented in an engine efficiently by using well-known techniques such as including a vector of its (direct and indirect) super-RTTs in each RTT value (with itself as the last entry).
 A subtype check between two RTT values can be implemented as follows using such a representation.
 Assume RTT value v1 has static type `(rtt $t1)` and v2 has type `(rtt $t2)`.
-Let `n1` and `n2` be the lenghts of the respective supertype vectors.
-To check whether v1 denotes a subtype RTT of v2, first verify that `n1 >= n2` -- if both `n1` and `n2` are known statically, this can be performed at compile time; if either is not statically known, it has to be read from the respective RTT value dynamically, and `n1 >= n2` becomes a dynamic check.
+Let `n1` and `n2` be the lengths of the respective supertype vectors.
+To check whether v1 denotes a subtype RTT of v2, first verify that `n1 >= n2` --
+if both `n1` and `n2` are known statically, this can be performed at compile time;
+if either is not statically known (`$t1` and `n1` are typically unknown during a cast), it has to be read from the respective RTT value dynamically, and `n1 >= n2` becomes a dynamic check.
 Then compare v2 to the n2-th entry in v1's supertype vector.
 If they are equal, v1 is a subtype RTT.
 In the case of actual casts, the static type of RTT v1 (obtained from the value to cast) is not known at compile time, so `n1` is dynamic as well.
 (Note that `$t1` and `$t2` are not relevant for the dynamic semantics, but merely for validation.)

 Note: This assumes that there is at most one supertype.
 For hierarchies with multiple supertypes, more complex tests would be necessary.